 This beautiful Victorian Gothic-style stone church is built on land donated by ex-convicts Henry Claydon and William Jinks.
 Designed by Colonel Thomas Rowe, it is constructed from coursed rubble walls with ashlar quoins and replaced an earlier timber building.

 The church opened for services in June 1883.
 It was extended in the early 20th century and also features a WW1 commemorative stained glass window.

 After services moved to the Uniting Church, the church was sold to private owners in 1982.
-The building was internally renovated as a private home but is now used as a wedding venue and can be inspected by appointment.
+The building was internally renovated as a private home but is now used as a wedding venue and weekend bar and can be inspected by appointment.